-The entire EQ section can be turned On or Off by clicking the switch above the main controls.
-When turned On, the small red "LED" light next to the switch will be lighted.
-By default, it is Off.
+The entire EQ section can be turned On or Off by clicking the button switch bellow the main controls.
+When the EQ is turned On, the the green "LED" light next to the button switch will turn On.
+By default, the EQ section is turned Off.

-\mathcal{E} : If you set the EQ to frequencies in the region between 4 kHz and 8 kHz, you can make the unit act like a de-esser.
+$\mathfrak{I}$ : If you set the EQ to frequencies in the region between 4 kHz and 8 kHz, you can make the unit act like a de-esser.